1. We asked 200 pharma leaders about AI

 - What’s still holding them back?

-The result is The State of AI in Pharma — our latest market research that uncovers adoption trends, investment patterns, and readiness factors shaping the next phase of digital transformation in the pharmaceutical industry and life sciences.
+The result is The State of AI in Pharma.
+This report reveals trends in adoption, investment patterns, and readiness factors.
+These factors are driving the next stage of digital change in pharma and life sciences.

-This report is built on data directly from those leading the transformation.
-The insights show not only where pharma stands today but also how leadership, process, and investment combine to determine AI success.
+This report builds on data obtained directly from the leaders of the transformation.
+The insights reveal where pharma is today.
+They also show how leadership, process, and investment work together to drive AI success.

 Want the full data?

-Download the complete “State of AI in Pharma” report to see how your organization compares to others in adoption, maturity, and readiness.
+Download the complete “State of AI in Pharma” report.
+See how your organization stacks up in adoption, maturity, and readiness.

 2. AI adoption is accelerating, but maturity is uneven

 Our data shows that AI in the life sciences and pharmaceutical industries is moving past experimentation.
-Nearly 7 in 10 pharmaceutical organizations are already piloting or using AI solutions across their organizations — proof that the industry is shifting from theory to action.
+Almost 70% of pharmaceutical companies are testing or using AI solutions.
+This shows the industry is moving from theory to real action.

 Regional maturity gaps